easytarget/MQ-Pro-IO/GPIO-examples.md

 *Caveat:* notes here are biased towards Python usage, since that is what I will be using in my projects.

 ## Common
+You need to install the GPIOd package to allow access to the raw GPIO devices:
 ```
 $ sudo apt install gpiod
+$ sudo reboot
 ```

 ## General Purpose GPIO (digital read/write)